braydenidzenga/auth-api/README.md

 # Open source authentication API

 ## Important
 This project is still under development.
-There is no offical sdk available yet.
+There is no offical sdk available yet. \n This is ment to be integrated into the backend of your project.
+Do not expose the app secret in client code.

 ## backend setup
 1. create a file called .env